 Sometimes you look at yourself and don't recognize who you are, how far you've come, or especially how far you have to go.
 This image helps me appreciate each.

 In 2005, I could barely consider standing on my own two feet, and definitely never considered standing on my head.
 The months that followed included a walker and a cane.
 I even traveled around SuperCenters in motorized carts.
 I was scoffed at a time or two for what appeared to be a joy ride by some who saw no physical scars or struggles of paralysis.

-In those dark days, I knew I could praise God again (somehow) and thank him for this journey.
+In those dark days, I knew I could praise God again (somehow) and thank my Creator for this journey.
 But, I did not expect it to be my feet I raised in thanksgiving.
 The feet that have held me up now pull me closer each day.
 I never fathomed I would lift these feet to the God who made me.

 But, that's what happened.